piotrlasek/piotrlasek.github.io/_posts/2015-11-26-40-years-of-database-visualization.markdown

 ![Our poster]({{site.url}}/files/academic-database-vis-tools.png)

 The above figure presents only those of visualization tools which general goal was to visualize data bases (or table-like structured data).
 Tools designed for specific purposes, e.g. for visualizing 3D data or presenting geographical data, were not shown in the figure.

+Colored rectangles denote that tools were developed by the same team.